 Students should consult the GSAS Academic Calendar for exact dates of the change of program period and other deadlines.
+See: https://registrar.columbia.edu/event/academic-calendar).
 For more information about the registration process, visit the Registrar's website.

 Please note that students taking a course at a school other than GSAS must follow the host school's rules for adding and dropping the course.